 Situated in the heart of the Constantia suburb, Constantia Village has all the convenience of a mall, but its wide, open spacing creates the ambience of a village square.
 There are a number of high-quality restaurants and coffee shops, high-end boutiques and big-name shopping chains.
 Whether you are looking for an intimate dinner for two or some retail therapy, you will be well served at Constantia Village.

 STEENBERG GOLF ESTATE

 Described as a ‘Green Haven’, Steenberg Golf Estate 18-hole course is situated at the foot of the Constantiaberg Mountains on a working winery, amidst five-star restaurants, a spa and a two-tier driving range.
-Close to town, Steenberg Golf Club is known to the golf elite for its great service and overall memorable experience.
+Steenberg Golf Club is known to the golf elite for its great service and overall memorable experience.
 The course is not too challenging and typically in good condition.

 Another one for the adrenaline junkies.
 Take on your fears on one of Acrobranch Cape Town’s action-packed aerial courses.
 Each course is specifically designed to test your limits – good fun for both young and old.

 The Constantia Valley was made for trail junkies.
-The Constantia Green Belts provide a number or relatively easy routes for runners.
+The Constantia Green Belts provide a number of relatively easy routes for runners.
 If you’re looking for more of a challenge, you can head up Constantia Nek for some tough climbs and single track.
 Just make sure somebody knows where you are.
 And take a map!
 You can find these at our Visitor Information Centres.